stuartsierra/lazytest/README.txt

 The reporting functions look for :name and :doc metadata on the TestCases and assertions.
 The macros defassert, deftest, and defsuite add this metadata automatically.

+PARALLEL TEST EXECUTION

+Finally, the reason why I wrote this library.
+Tests are run with a Test Execution Strategy, passed as an argument to the Test Case or Test Suite.
+There are three built-in strategies:

+ * default-strategy  - mostly lazy, uses map
+ * lazy-strategy     - completely lazy, avoids chunked sequences
+ * parallel-strategy - uses pmap

+The function parallel-upto takes an integer, n, and returns a strategy that will be parallel only n levels deep in the tree of test cases.
+After that, the default strategy resumes.
+This is useful when you have several large test suites that you want to run in parallel, but the overhead of pmap is not worthwhile for tests within each suite.